 Database Normalization

-• Third Normal Form (3NF): Further builds upon 2NF by eliminating transitive dependencies.
+• Third Normal Form (3NF): Further builds upon 2NF by eliminating any transitive dependencies.
 This ensures that non-prime columns depend only on the primary key and not on other non-key columns.

 • Boyce-Codd Normal Form (BCNF): Similar to 3NF but stricter, aimed at eliminating structures that could introduce rare logical inconsistencies in the data.
 It ensures that every non-trivial functional dependency of columns is on a superkey.